jlesner/jlesner.github.io/_pages/projects.md

         </a> -->
       </div>
       <p>
-      Plan with <a href="https://www.cs.ucsb.edu/people/faculty/tao-yang">Dr. Tao Yang</a> is to prepare this for publication at the end of June 2025.
+      Plan with <a href="https://www.cs.ucsb.edu/people/faculty/tao-yang">Dr. Tao Yang</a> is to prepare for publication at the end of June 2025.
       <!-- Next steps to publication are scheduled with <a href="https://www.cs.ucsb.edu/people/faculty/tao-yang">Dr. Tao Yang</a> as our mentor for June 2025. -->
       </p>
     </div>